2017 ATP Finals: Singles

 At the beginning of the grass court season, Thiem reached the second round of the Gerry Weber Open, losing to Robin Haase.
 Then, in opening round at the Antalya Open, he was stunned by qualifier Ramkumar Ramanathan, then ranked 222 in the world.
 He made a comeback in Wimbledon, reaching the fourth round for the first time in his career.
-He was ousted by eventual semi-finalist Tomas Berdych.
+He was ousted by eventual semi-finalist Tomáš Berdych.
 Thiem then participated in the Citi Open, where he lost narrowly to Kevin Anderson in the third round.
 At the Rogers Cup, he received a bye into the second round, but lost to Diego Schwartzman.
 He then reached the quarter-finals of the Western & Southern Open, where he lost to David Ferrer in straight sets.
 At the US Open, Thiem made it to the fourth round but lost to Juan Martín del Potro after winning the first two sets and failing to capitalize on two match points in the fourth set.
 Thiem Asian swing was a disaster, when he failed to win a match, losing in his opening matches of the Chengdu Open, Japan Open and Shanghai Rolex Masters against Guido Pella, Steve Johnson and Viktor Troicki respectively.
 He then lost his second match in both the Erste Bank Open and Rolex Paris Masters to Richard Gasquet and Fernando Verdasco respectively.

 On October 24, Marin Čilić and Grigor Dimitrov occupied the next two slots.

 Marin Čilić started his 2017 season as first seed at the Chennai Open but lost to Jozef Kovalík in the second round.
 In the first major of the year, the Australian Open, Čilić lost in the second round to Dan Evans.
 His bad start continued when he lost in the second round to Dustin Brown at the Open Sud de France.
 However, he was able compile decent results for reaching the quarterfinals of the Rotterdam Open losing to Jo-Wilfried Tsonga and the semifinals of Abierto Mexicano Telcel losing to Rafael Nadal.
-His struggle continued when he lost back-to-back matches in the second rounds of the Indian Wells Masters to Taylor Fritz and Miami Masters to Jeremy Chardy.
+His struggle continued when he lost back-to-back matches in the second rounds of the Indian Wells Masters to Taylor Fritz and Miami Masters to Jérémy Chardy.
 His losing streak ended when he reached the quarterfinals of the Monte Carlo Rolex Masters losing to Albert Ramos Viñolas. Čilić then won the title at the Istanbul Open, defeating Milos Raonic in the final, in straight sets.
 Despite this, at the Mutua Madrid Open he lost in the second round to Alexander Zverev.
 At the Italian Open, he fell to John Isner in the quarterfinals. Čilić reached the quarterfinal of the French Open for the first time in his career and thus became one of the few tennis players who reached the quarterfinal stage of every Grand Slam.
 However, he lost to Stan Wawrinka in this round.